Validation Rules

 NOTE

 In the query response, conditional rules include both if and then keys.
-Non-conditional rules only have a then key (the if key is absent, not null).
+Validation rules (without a condition) only have a then key (the if key is absent, not null).
 This differs from the mutation response where if is explicitly null.

 Supported operators by column type

 Not all operators work with all column types.
-Here's a summary of supported combinations for non-conditional rules:
+Here's a summary of supported combinations for validation rules (without an if clause):

 Column TypeANY_OFNOT_ANY_OFGREATER_THANGREATER_THAN_OR_EQUALSLOWER_THANLOWER_THAN_OR_EQUALBETWEENCONTAINS_TEXTSTARTS_WITH_TEXTNOT_CONTAINS_TEXT